Hi, I'm Deanna

 My ancestry is that of Irish/English (mother) and Mexican/American (father).
-My dad came from a large family of brothers and sisters (over 8) and my mom was an only child.
+My dad came from a large family of brothers and sisters (10) and my mom was an only child.
 I learned the ways of caring for our ill and dying from my abuelita, Inez Flores.

 I married young (24), completed college at the University of Texas at Austin as an older student with my firstborn on my hip.
 I was a stay-at-home mom, home-schooled briefly, home-birthed my second child (VBAC), and was on a spiritual seeking and emotional healing adventure throughout those years that crossed many modalities and beautiful beings.
-By the sad end of this marriage, I was a RN, beginning on the oncology floor, and met some of the finest nurses I have ever met in my life.
+By the sad end of this marriage, I was a RN, beginning on the oncology floor, and met some of the finest nurses I have ever met in my life, This I did to get the experience I needed to work in hospice.

 Within 6 months of graduation in 2000, I was working full-time for a non-profit hospice where I learned from the best palliative physicians and long time experienced "real" hospice nurses.
 I am eternally grateful for every moment with them.